 There is a Medicare rebate for the Cervical Screening Test.
-When you make an appointment for a Cervical Screening Test, ask your health care provider if you will be required to pay for a doctor’s consultation fee and if there will be any additional costs.
-There are clinics that will bulk bill and you will not have to pay a consultation fee.
+When you make an appointment for a Cervical Screening Test, ask your health care provider if you will be required to pay for a doctor’s consultation fee or if there will be any additional costs.
+There are some clinics that will bulk bill and this means that you will not have to pay a consultation fee.

 Your healthcare provider will contact you directly to discuss the results, next steps and any further testing and/or treatment that you may need.
 Results are normally available within a few weeks from when you had the test.